AntonioTodisco/PrivacyVisionAI/README.md

 - OpenCV library for image processing
 - Gradio API for GUI development

-## Instructions for using the software
+## Instructions for using the software:
+- Give permissions to run the start scrpit.
+Open the terminal in the project folder and run the following command: chmod +x start.sh
+- Run the start script:
+  ./start.sh